 Once ready, Dream Chaser will carry up to seven people to the orbiting complex.
 It will launch vertically upon an Atlas 5 rocket and then, like the shuttle, land on a runway horizontally.

-NASA has provided millions of dollars to the company under the Commercial Crew Program that is intended to provide financial incentives and NASA facilities to firms that are interested in running astronauts up to the station.
+In January 2014, Sierra Nevada said it aimed to have Dream Chaser ready for flight in November 2016.
+NASA previously provided millions of dollars to the company under the Commercial Crew Program that is intended to provide financial incentives and NASA facilities to firms that are interested in running astronauts up to the station.

 Based on secret Soviet design